 And when our minds can allow for the existence of God, then we have the opportunity to discover a powerful hope—a hope that nothing can defeat.

-For more about how Christianity can help give you hope on your cancer journey, read God’s Help in Cancer.
+For more about how a relationship with God can help give you hope on your cancer journey, read God’s Help in Cancer.

 If you would like to read more about why evil exists, read Where is God in Tragedy.